andrewbutterfield/rtems-docs/eng/fv/approaches.rst

 the most widely used model-checkers, both in industry and education.
 It uses assertions, and linear-time temporal logic (LTL) to express properties of interest.

-It is open-source, and very easy to install, needing only cc and lex/yacc.

 Given a Promela model that checks key properties successfully, we can generated tests for a property P by asking